a-stargazer/currency_exchange_chart/README.md

 # Current Exchange Rate Bar-Chart

-This project intends to portray a bar chart that displays data found from currenty exchange APIs.
+This project intends to portray a bar chart that displays data found from currency exchange APIs.

 ## Credits

-This project uses data from an [exchange rate API](https://api.exchangeratesapi.io/latest) and [foreign exchange rates API with currency conversion](http://exchangeratesapi.io/).
+This project uses data from an [exchange rate API](https://api.exchangeratesapi.io/latest).